MicrosoftDocs/power-automate-docs/articles/desktop-flows/monitor-desktop-flow-runs.md

 > To enable a user to view all the desktop flow runs in the current environment, ensure they have been assigned at least a System Administrator or Environment Admin security role for that environment.
 Learn more about configuring user security to resources.

 > [!IMPORTANT]
-> Each desktop flow run has a maximum action log capacity of 32MB, which corresponds to approximately 50000 to 80000 action log entries.
-Once this limit is reached, subsequent actions won't be captured in the log.
-If you’re running into this limit, consider splitting your flow into smaller, separate flows.
+> For each desktop flow run, there’s a maximum action log capacity of 32 MB.
+This capacity translates to roughly 50,000 to 80,000 action log entries.
+Once this limit is reached, any subsequent actions aren't recorded in the log.
+If you encounter this limitation, you can split your flow into smaller, separate flows.

 ## Desktop flow run information